-Minors in Chile must submit to Chilean airport officials an original notarized authorization from any non-traveling parent(s), a notarized photocopy of the authorization, and an apostilled birth certificate at the time of departure.
+Minors departing Chile must submit to Chilean airport officials an original notarized authorization from any non-traveling parent(s), a photocopy of the authorization, and an original apostilled birth certificate at the time of departure.
 For non-traveling parent(s) in Chile, the notarization can be done by a local Chilean notary public.
 For non-traveling parent(s) in the United States, the notarization can be done at the Chilean Embassy or a Chilean Consulate.
-If a U.S. notary executes the authorization, it will have to be apostilled to be valid in Chile.
+If a U.S. notary executes the authorization, it must be apostilled to be valid in Chile.
 An apostille should be obtained well in advance of travel as the process is lengthy.

-Demonstrations occur frequently, especially on March 29, May 1 and 21, and September 11.
+Demonstrations occur frequently, especially on March 29, May 1 and 21, September 11, and October 18.
 Although most are peaceful, they can become violent.
 Avoid demonstrations if possible.
-Strikes are also common and can cause significant travel delays, especially if you are traveling to remote areas, such as Easter Island, Punta Arenas, and Chiloe.
+Strikes are also common and can cause significant travel delays, especially if you are traveling to remote areas, such as Easter Island, Punta Arenas, or Chiloe.

-Anarchist groups have placed explosive and incendiary devices in public spaces, such as ATMs, metro stations, and government facilities, throughout Santiago.
+Anarchist groups have placed explosive and incendiary devices in public spaces throughout Santiago, such as ATMs, metro stations, and government facilities.
 Remain vigilant and avoid suspicious or unattended packages.

-Araucanía Conflict: Some elements of and parties claiming affiliation with the Mapuche indigenous community have sought redress for grievances by burning churches, homes, and pastures, and attacking trucks, buses, and farming/logging equipment, causing property destruction, injuries, and deaths.
-While they have mainly targeted forestry corporations and landowners, you should exercise caution in the Araucanía region.
+Araucanía Conflict: Some individuals or groups claiming affiliation with the Mapuche indigenous community have sought redress for grievances by burning churches, homes, and pastures, and attacking trucks, buses, and farming/logging equipment, causing property destruction, injuries, and deaths.
+While these groups have mainly targeted forestry corporations and landowners, you should exercise caution in the Araucanía region.

 See our webpage on help for U.S. victims of crime overseas.